-F ust show the be authorized P In place Planning is in progress 1 Collaborative planning and reflection addresses the requirements of the CP. ✓ a.
-The CP curriculum is the product of sustained collaborative work involving all the appropriate staff. $\checkmark$ b.
-Collaborative planning and reflection explores connections and relations between subjects and reinforces knowledge, understanding and skills shared by the different disciplines. ~ c.
-The school's IB teaching staff works closely with the career- related studies staff to ensure balance and articulation of the students' full educational experience. $\checkmark$ 2 Collaborative planning and reflection takes place regularly and systematically. ✓
+Prac Practice A school must show the following to be authorized to offer the CP In place Planning is in progress 1.
+Collaborative planning and reflection addresses the requirements of the CP. √ The CP curriculum is the product of sustained collaborative work involving all the appropriate staff. √ Collaborative planning and reflection explores connections and relations between subjects and reinforces knowledge, understanding and skills shared by the different disciplines. √ c.
+The school's IB teaching staff works closely with the career- related studies staff to ensure balance and articulation of the students' full educational experience. √ 2.
+Collaborative planning and reflection takes place regularly and systematically. √

-3. Collaborative planning and reflection addresses vertical and horizontal articulation. ~ 4.
-Collaborative planning and reflection ensures that all teachers have an overview of students' learning experiences. ✓ 5.
-Collaborative planning and reflection is based on agreed expectations for student learning. ~ 6.
-Collaborative planning and reflection incorporates differentiation for students' learning needs and styles. ~ 7.
-Collaborative planning and reflection is informed by assessment of student work and learning. ~ 8.
-Collaborative planning and reflection recognizes that all teachers are responsible for language development of students. ~ 9.
-Collaborative planning and reflection addresses the IB learner profile attributes. ~
+3. Collaborative planning and reflection addresses vertical and horizontal articulation. ✓ 4.
+Collaborative planning and reflection ensures that all teachers have an overview of students' learning experiences. √ 5.
+Collaborative planning and reflection is based on agreed expectations for student learning. √ 6.
+Collaborative planning and reflection incorporates differentiation for students' learning needs and styles. √ 7.
+Collaborative planning and reflection is informed by assessment of student work and learning. √ 8.
+Collaborative planning and reflection recognizes that all teachers are responsible for language development of students. √ 9.
+Collaborative planning and reflection addresses the IB learner profile attributes. √